ZYunfeii/MiniKV/README.md

 # Persistent data frame format
 ![avatar](/images/dataframe.svg)

+# Performance
+Currently, no performance optimization has been done.
+TPS 10000+.
 # About
 - This project is based on the gRPC framework to implement the memory-based KV cache middleware, which realizes the client and server respectively.
 Support list, string type KV cache, data snapshot and progressive Rehash.